International Poultry Welfare Alliance

 Submissions will be reviewed and scored based on the following rubric:

-- November 15, 2025 at 11:59 PM EST - All submissions due
+- November 15, 2025 at 11:59 PM EST - All submissions due via the online module.

 - February 1, 2026 - Students must respond and schedule virtual presentations to be included in the competition.